IBM/nz-lab/docs/nz-04-Database-Admin.md

 CREATE USER username WITH PASSWORD 'string';
 ```

-1. As the IBM Netezza Performance Server database super-user, ADMIN,
+1. As the IBM Netezza Performance Server database super-user, `ADMIN`,
     you can now start to create the first user, `LABADMIN`, which will be
     the administrator of the database: (Note user and group names are
     not case sensitive) unless surrounded by quotes.